Alphonso Davies: Senior

 Born a Liberian refugee, Davies was originally only eligible for the Liberian national team.
-On June 6, 2017, Davies passed his Canadian citizenship test and officially became a citizen of Canada, making him eligible to play for the Canadian national team.
+On June 6, 2017, Davies passed his Canadian citizenship test and officially became a citizen of Canada, making him eligible to play for the Canada national team.
 On the same day, Davies was added to a senior team camp for a friendly against Curaçao, as well as Canada's preliminary 40-man roster for the 2017 Gold Cup.
-Davies would debut for the senior team in the friendly against Curaçao at the age of 16, making him the youngest player to play for the national team.
+Davies debuted for the senior team on June 13, 2017 during a friendly game against Curaçao at the age of 16, making him the youngest player to play for the national team.
 On June 27, Davies was named to the final 23-man squad for the 2017 Gold Cup.
-In Canada's first match of that tournament, Davies scored twice in a 4–2 victory over French Guiana.
-The goals made him the youngest goalscorer in Gold Cup history.
+In Canada's first match of that tournament, on July 7, 2017, Davies scored twice in a 4–2 victory over French Guiana.
+The goals made him the youngest goalscorer in both Gold Cup and Canada history.
 He then scored in their second match against Costa Rica to earn a 1–1 draw.
 Davies went on to win the Golden Boot as the tournament's top scorer, the Young Player of the Tournament award, and was included in the tournament's Best XI selection.

 On May 30, 2019, Davies was named to the squad for the 2019 CONCACAF Gold Cup.
 Davies was called up for a pair of 2019–20 CONCACAF Nations League A matches against Cuba on September 7 and 10, 2019.
 In the second match, Davies scored the decisive goal in a 1–0 victory for Canada.
-In October 2019, Davies would help lead Canada to their first win over the United States in 34 years, scoring the opening goal of their CONCACAF Nations League match, which ended 2–0.
+In October 2019, Davies helped lead Canada to their first win over the United States in 34 years, scoring the opening goal of their CONCACAF Nations League match, which ended 2–0, and becoming at 18 years and 10 months Canada’s youngest goalscorer in CONCACAF Nations League.

 In July 2021, Davies was named to the Canada squad for the 2021 CONCACAF Gold Cup, however he suffered an ankle injury on July 9, two days before Canada's opening match at the tournament, that ruled him out of the competition.
 On October 13, 2021, in a World Cup qualifying match against Panama, Davies scored a highlight reel goal, making an 80-yard run to keep the ball in play, reaching a top speed of 37.1 km/h.
+In his hometown of Edmonton, Alberta, Davies played a key role in Canada's 2–1 World Cup qualifying win over Mexico in November 2021.

 Davies played a central role in Canada's qualification campaign for most of the calendar, but he missed the final two international windows as a result of having developed mild myocarditis.
-His livestream Twitch commentaries on the remaining games attracted media attention, in particular his reaction to the 4–0 victory over Jamaica that officially qualified Canada for the 2022 FIFA World Cup.
+His livestream Twitch commentaries on the remaining games attracted media attention, in particular his reaction to the 4–0 victory over Jamaica that officially qualified Canada for the 2022 World Cup.
 This was only the second time Canada had managed this feat, and the first time since 1986.